Good nutrition can support your health and wellbeing

 Typical priorities in nutritional therapy consultations include support to achieve optimum energy levels, healthy blood sugar balance, emotional and psychological wellbeing, optimum gastrointestinal health, and tolerance to a broad range of food groups.

-What does a Nutritional Therapy session involve?
+What does a Nutrition for Wellbeing session involve?

 Before the first consultation, you will be asked to complete a health and nutrition questionnaire.
+Please return this to us a few days before your appointment so that we have time to review it.

 An initial Nutrition for Wellbeing consultation typically lasts 60 minutes, and in this time the practitioner asks detailed questions about current health concerns, symptoms, diagnosis and treatment, medical history, family history, lifestyle, levels of physical activity, use of medication and supplements and diet.
 The practitioner then evaluates individual needs and uses the extensive evidence base for nutritional science to develop a personalised, safe and effective nutrition and lifestyle programme.